Wandonium/acme/README.md

 ## Getting Started

 Click [here](https://wandonium.github.io/acme/) to view the website in all its glory.
-See deployment for notes on how to deploy the project on a live system.
+This website was exclusively built with HTML and CSS.
+No javascript was used.
+Not even jQuery:blush:.

 ## Built With